Suburban Mobility Authority for Regional Transportation: 1989–2009: Reorganization as SMART, opt-out system

-With little interest in the suburbs for expanding mass transit and Detroit not interested in joining the system, SEMTA was restructured as SMART in 1989, reducing the authority's service area from seven counties to three and excluding the city of Detroit.
+With little interest in the suburbs for expanding mass transit and Detroit not interested in joining the system, SEMTA was restructured as SMART in 1989, reducing the authority's service area from seven counties to four and excluding the city of Detroit.
+Mike Duggan, then Wayne County's deputy county executive and vice chair of SMART's board of directors, was named the agency's general manager in February 1992.

+The first millages to fund SMART passed by wide margins in Macomb and Wayne counties in May 1995, followed by a similar millage in Oakland County the following June.
+While the Macomb millage was levied countywide, the millages in Wayne and Oakland were only voted upon by communities whose councils opted to participate.
+Other communities chose to leave SMART to avoid the new property tax, setting up the "opt-out" system that remained in place for much of SMART's history.

+In October 1994, SMART introduced Job Express, a shuttle service (similar to microtransit) which transported workers from SMART hubs to nearby workplaces.
+The service was offered in three areas, extending one mile each from the Royal Oak Transit Center, Fairlane Town Center, and Macomb Mall.
+Initial plans called for up to fifteen such service zones, though only two were added (one spurring from Lakeside Mall, and another serving Somerset Collection), and the Macomb Mall area was expanded to cover much of Groesbeck Highway.

-In 2005, Livonia opted out of SMART, as the first, and so far only, community to leave the system since 1995.
-Walled Lake rejoined SMART the following year.
+Livonia opted out of SMART in 2005, as the first, and so far only, community to leave the system since 1995.
+Walled Lake rejoined the following year.

-On December 1, 2009, SMART raised its fares by $0.50.
-There was also a $0.50 charge added to regional monthly pass users and DDOT transfers.
-Fare increases were made to prevent possible cuts in bus services.
+In order to prevent possible service cuts, SMART raised its fares by $0.50 on December 1, 2009; there was also a $0.50 charge added to regional monthly pass users and DDOT transfers.

 2011–2017: Service cuts

-In October 2011, the authority cut 22% of its service and laid off 123 employees due to declining property values which fund the system through its millage, and the inability of the authority to reach an agreement with its unions.
+In October 2011, SMART discontinued 22% of its scheduled service and laid off 123 employees.
+This was widely attributed to declining property values (following the Great Recession) which led to reduced property tax revenue, and the inability of the authority to reach an agreement with its unions.

 In January 2012, the Farmington City Council voted 4-1 to opt out of SMART, though they unanimously reversed their decision two weeks later.
-Neighboring Farmington Hills narrowly voted to remain in the system.
+Meanwhile, neighboring Farmington Hills narrowly voted to remain in the system.

 Lathrup Village, which had opted out of SMART in 1995, rejoined the system in 2014.